Wisconsin Department of Administration: Energy, Housing and Community Resources

 The Division of Energy, Housing and Community Resources (DEHCR) develops state housing policy and offers program assistance and funds to address homelessness and support affordable housing, public infrastructure, and economic development opportunities.
 The Division also administers the state program providing electric and heating payment assistance to eligible households, as well as benefits to assist with energy crisis situations and weatherization services.
+The division also manages power and heat generation for the state capitol building and downtown Madison through the nearby Capitol Heat & Water Plant.

 Enterprise Operations

 The Division of Enterprise Operations (DEO) administers enterprise policies governing procurement, risk management, fleet management, and records management, and provides services to the Department of Administration and other state agencies in financial management, procurement, fleet management, air transportation, records management, mail transportation, risk management.
 In addition, through the State Prosecutors Office, the division provides support to county district attorneys on budgeting, legislative research, grant support, and employment services.
 The division also facilitates opportunities for disadvantaged businesses to sell goods and services to state agencies.